spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/oci-source-to-prod/index.md

 ![](2-workflow.png)

-Furthermore, we configure the prod deployment to implement the red/black strategy (a.k.a. blue/green), which means that upon verifying health of the new server group it will immediately disable the previous server group in the same cluster.
-Here we disable rather than destroy, so that rollbacks can be quickly accomplished simply by re-enabling the old server group.
+Furthermore, you configure the prod deployment to implement the red/black (blue/green) strategy, which means that upon verifying health of the new server group, Spinnaker immediately disables the previous server group in the same cluster.
+Here you disable rather than destroy, so that rollbacks can be quickly accomplished simply by re-enabling the old server group.

+Note: Blue/Green replaces Red/Black in Spinnaker v1.30+.

 ### Set up pipeline: “Validate Test”